Solv1/dspfuzz/README.md

 ```
 ## Step-by-Step Instructions
 1. Add your target
-   a.
-Add your fuzzing target insdie the harness sections of ./on_board/src/fuzz.c
+   - Add your fuzzing target insdie the harness sections of ./on_board/src/fuzz.c
-   b.
-Link the SUT externallly as needed.
+   - Link the SUT externallly as needed.
-   c.
-Note that the C55x achitecture uses 16-bit bytes.
+   - Note that the C55x achitecture uses 16-bit bytes.
 2. Compile the fuzzer for the device.
   ```bash
   /ti/ccs1281/ccs/tools/compiler/c5500_4.4.1/bin/cl55 -v5515 --memory_model=large -g \